-Having achieved a decent set of GCSEs and A-levels, I went to the University of York to study English Literature and had a super time there.
-I also enjoyed getting involved in different societies and activities, most notably jiving and The Gilbert and Sullivan Society, which united my love of acting and singing.
-It was through this society that I met my husband.
+Having achieved an excellent set of GCSEs and A-levels, I went to the University of York to study English Literature, enjoying the studies there as well as joining several societies, most notably The Gilbert and Sullivan Society, which united my love of acting and singing.
+It was here that I met my future husband.

-I came out with a very good degree and after a short period of uncertainty about what I wanted to do career-wise, I went back to my original plan, aged five, and decided to study to be a secondary school English teacher.
-I spent a year at the University of Durham and thereafter took up my first teaching post at a school in York, followed by my current job in Malvern three years later.
+I came out with a very good degree and after a short period of uncertainty about what I wanted to do career-wise, I went back to one of my early life choices and did a PGCE to become a secondary school English teacher.
+Following my PGCE year at the University of Durham, I took up my first teaching post at a school in York, followed by my current job in Malvern three years later.

 If you like your subject and you like children, then teaching is a good job to do.
 Seeing your pupils improve and grow to love your subject brings a lot of satisfaction.
 The holidays are also a bonus.

-In my current job at a boarding school, I not only teach but am a form tutor and a boarding house tutor.
+In my current job at a boarding school, I not only teach but am a boarding house tutor.
 It has been the time spent once a week in the boarding house, which has helped me along with my writing.
 The girls have listened to some of the stories I have written and encouraged me to write more.

-I've already talked about meeting Tim, my husband, when I was at university, though we didn't marry until 1998.
-We have since had two sons, James and Alex, and also acquired some tropical fish a few years after that.
-We spend as much time together as we can and tend to enjoy playing tennis and badminton most of all.
-Everyone in the family is musical, so there's often the sound of one instrument or another being practised.
+I've already mentioned meeting Tim, my husband at university, though we didn't marry until 1998.
+We have since had two sons, James and Alex, and we spend as much time together as we can.
+Everyone in the family is musical, so there's often the sound of one instrument or another being practised in the house.

 The major question I'm asked about writing is how I can manage to write at all, given that I teach full time and am raising a family.
 My answer to this is that you always find time to do the things you love and it is something which makes me really happy.
 I wrote my first rhyming story in 2007 and have never looked back.